 When upgrading, drop all existing keywords from

-~arch, and leave
+("testing"), and leave any existing

-~arch keywords intact.
+app-portage/gentoolkit package.
 This must be done even if you think

 you're just making a trivial fix — there have been several examples of the

 stable tree getting broken this way.